Delphi-FPC-Lazarus/Tetris_HSPASCAL_for_PalmOS/README.md

 # Tetris_HSPASCAL_for_PalmOS
-Game "Senso" written in HSPASCAL for PalmOS on old PALM devices like Palm IIIc, PALM M series and compatible devices.
+Game "Tetris" written in HSPASCAL for PalmOS on old PALM devices like Palm IIIc, PALM M series and compatible devices.
 This Code was implemented for an interactive Geocache.

 ## What it is
 You can use this code to build up your own interactive geocache and publish it on geocaching.com or opencaching.de.